GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/07.661-670/02.I-Follow-On/docs.md

 ---
+title: |
-title: 662.
-I Follow On
+    662. I Follow On - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 662.
+I Follow On.
+Saviour!
+I follow on, Guided by thee, Seeing not yet the hand That leadeth me; Hushed be my heart, and still, Fear I no further ill; Only to meet thy will My will shall be.
+    keywords:  |
-    keywords: Christ in Song, I Follow On, Saviour!
-I follow on,
+        Christ in Song, adventhymnals, advent hymnals, I Follow On, Saviour!
+I follow on.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 662. I FOLLOW ON
+####  Christ in Song,

 ```txt
 1.